Marcus Aurelius: Equestrian Statue

-Column of Marcus Aurelius
+Column

 Marcus's victory column, established in Rome either in his last few years of life or after his reign and completed in 193, was built to commemorate his victory over the Sarmatians and Germanic tribes in 176.
 A spiral of carved reliefs wraps around the column, showing scenes from his military campaigns.
 A statue of Marcus had stood atop the column but disappeared during the Middle Ages.
 It was replaced with a statue of Saint Paul in 1589 by Pope Sixtus V. The column of Marcus and the column of Trajan are often compared by scholars given how they are both Doric in style, had a pedestal at the base, had sculpted friezes depicting their respective military victories, and a statue on top.